bschantz/moodle_block_mynotes/README.md

 Installation
 ------------

-Within the ZIP file is a folder named mynotes, copy this folder into your Moodle blocks folder (e.g /var/moodle/htdocs/blocks/ ).
+Within the ZIP file is a folder named jbcnotes, copy this folder into your Moodle blocks folder (e.g /var/moodle/htdocs/blocks/ ).
 Once the folder has been copied into your blocks folder, login to Moodle as admin and it should detect the new block and install it.

-Note that if you download the ZIP from Github the mynotes folder is called 'moodle-block_mynotes' and needs to be renamed after extraction to 'mynotes'.
+Note that if you download the ZIP from Github the jbcnotes folder is called 'moodle-block_jbcnotes' and needs to be renamed after extraction to 'jbcnotes'.

 Once installed this block, automatically added to page while installing.
 There is no need to add to every page.